 Do You Need Special Cables for 4K TV?

-HDMI cable labeling has become more confusing than it needs to be with some manufacturers selling overpriced cables to unsuspecting customers.
+Labeling of HDMI cables has become more confusing than it needs to be.
+The result is some manufacturers are selling overpriced cables to unsuspecting customers.
 When it comes down to 4K TV, you do not need to pick up special HDMI cables.
 In other words, don’t immediately toss out your old HDMI cables for the newest HDMI 2.0a or 2.1.
 The HDMI cable standard can impact color and resolution, but newer versions are not required for 4K TV.

 How HDMI Cables Work